stellojs/stello/README.md

 Each card from your trello board gets mapped through the index template and written to a `dist` directory.

+We're using [Handlebars][hbs] as our templating engine.
+Since Trello uses markdown for many things stello pre-registers a `markdown` helper for you which will convert markdown to html.

 ## Usage (api)